-So, in order to keep faith, I think about this all the time and I try to guide my clients through very difficult times — you’ve got to believe in something sight unseen.
-You’ve got to believe that there is a resolution out there for you:
+So, to keep the faith, I think about this all the time, and I try to guide my clients through tough times — you've got to believe in something sight unseen.
+You've got to think that there is a resolution out there for you:

 - whether it be a jury trial and a not-guilty verdict, or

 I think having a great criminal defense attorney by your side who has a lot of experience and understands you, what you need, and your case.
 Further, a lawyer who has dealt with the judge and the prosecutor that you will be in front of.

 It can lock you into a position where you can have some faith because you can say, “you know what, I've got a great attorney on this thing.
 I'm not an attorney, so I'm not going to be able to prosecute the case myself.
 What I can do is, I can hire an excellent criminal attorney and let them take over — let them help guide me through.”
 That starts to get a foothold or a stranglehold on faith for you.
 Our Los Angeles criminal defense lawyers will explain further below.

 Also, taking some mental steps and saying, what's the worst that can happen in this situation?
 I think a lot of people come in and ask me that question, and I used to say; I don't understand why people keep coming in and asking what's the worst that can happen:

 - why don't you ask me what's the best that can happen?

 - why are they looking at the worst possible scenario instead of the best possible scenario?